aronhuinink/workshop-animation/README.md

 - Add a new field in Conditions and select ```PushUpTrigger```

 - While playing the game you can now press **'P'** on your keyboard.
 It will switch from Blend Tree state to Push Up state, which means the push-up animation will play.
 Pressing **'P'** again will switch from the PushUp state back to the Blend Tree state.

-*What *

-Create a transition between Idle and Push Ups.

-Add a Boolean parameter (e.g., DoPushUps) to control when to perform push-ups.

-Create a transition back to Idle when the Boolean is set to false.

-Go to the Idle animation clip again and ensure Loop Time is enabled.

 ## 2 Cinemachine Component 🎥